-- you fail to complete quiz #1 and make the first unit's required forum by the deadline. - you do not access the course online for two whole weeks and you miss two consecutive class meetings without informing the instructor of their plans - the student fails to meet the mandatory deadlines why this clause is here.
+- you fail to complete guiz #1 and make the first unit's required forum by the deadline. - you do not access the course online for two whole weeks and you miss two consecutive class meetings without informing the instructor of their plans - the student fails to meet the mandatory deadlines

 The brown M&M clause: It is not advised to provide Jim, the professor, with brown M&M's.
-Here's a clue as to
+Here's a clue as to why this clause is here.